What is Halal?

 - Wagering on the game.

-A concept that refers to all things for which you can not clearly determine their origin or there are differences in valuation in the different Quranic traditions, in which case every Muslim decides his personal position before them.
-The Halal Institute prefers not to issue certificates to questionable foods.
+A concept that refers to anything for which its origin cannot be clearly determined or there are differences in its valuation in the different Qur’anic traditions, in which case each Muslim decides his or her personal position on it.